arangodb/docs/3.6/tutorials-dc2-dc.md

 Datacenter to datacenter replication requires an ArangoDB cluster in both data centers, configured with the `rocksdb` storage engine.

-Since the cluster agents are so critical to the availability of both the ArangoDB and the ArangoSync cluster, it is recommended to run agents on dedicated machines.
+Since the cluster Agents are so critical to the availability of both the ArangoDB and the ArangoSync cluster, it is recommended to run Agents on dedicated machines.
 Consider these machines "pets".

 Coordinators and DB-Servers can be deployed on other machines that should be considered "cattle".